l-jdavies/100_days_of_code/log.md

 ## Day 66: August 4, 2020
 Passed the written assessment but didn't do as well as the RB109 written one.
 Worked on assessment revisions today and some OOP codewars problems.

+## Day 67: August 5, 2020
+Went through some of Megan's practice questions to test my conceptual knowledge.